Joining God in His Work

 last updated

 According to the data and stats that were collected, 'Joining God in His Work' channel has an excellent rank.
+Despite such a rank, the feed was last updated more than a month ago.
 The channel mostly uses long articles along with sentence constructions of the intermediate readability level, which is a result that may indicate difficult texts on the channel, probably due to a big amount of industrial or scientific terms.

 About 'Joining God in His Work' Channel